FOSE1025/S1_2022/sgta/week11/FOSE1025_week11_sgta.md

 2. If we stored the tweets in the cloud, would there be any issues related to privacy or security?
 3. This scenario has issues regarding fairness.
 Discuss the nature of these issues.
 4. Are there any issues related to disclosure?

+Share the workbook with the other members of your group so that they can submit the participation activity.

+Nominate one member of the group who will present the solution to the rest of the class.

 ## Participation task 2